jl02142/OrthoRefine/README.md

 >GCF_902709585.1

 ### Eukaryote data
-While we found OrthoRefine to function on eukaryote data (<i>Saccharomyces</i>), it will not function with all eukaryote datasets.
-OrthoRefine currently requires the "locus_tag" column to contain data in the RefSeq feature table file.
-Some eukaryote data at RefSeq is missing the "locus_tag" information.
-Additonally, OrthoRefine currently does not handle the repeated gene identifier from isoforms in the annotation and the python script [ft_fa_isoform_remove.py](https://github.com/jl02142/OrthoRefine/blob/main/ft_fa_isoform_remove.py) should be used to remove isoforms from the fasta and feature table files before the analysis.
+While OrthoRefine has been successfully tested on eukaryotic datasets such as <i>Saccharomyces</i>, it may encounter limitations with certain eukaryote datasets.
+Currently, OrthoRefine requires the 'locus_tag' column to contain data in the RefSeq feature table file.
+However, some eukaryotic data available at RefSeq may lack 'locus_tag' information, which can prevent OrthoRefine from functioning properly.

+Additionally, OrthoRefine does not handle repeated gene identifiers from isoforms in the annotation files.
+To address this issue, users should utilize the provided Python script [ft_fa_isoform_remove.py](https://github.com/jl02142/OrthoRefine/blob/main/ft_fa_isoform_remove.py) to remove isoforms from both the fasta and feature table files before initiating the analysis.

+#### Circular vs linear genomes and operon detection

+A modified input file format may be submitted to provide additional information to OrthoRefine, allowing users to specify if a genome is linear or circular and if it belongs to the archaea, bacteria, or eukaryote domain.
+This information is provided in the second and third columns of the input file:

+* The second column denotes the genome's topology, with 'c' indicating a circular genome and 'l' indicating a linear genome.
+Circular genomes have their ends compared for synteny, meaning that the window can 'overflow' from one end to the other.
+By default, OrthoRefine analyzes all genomes as circular unless otherwise specified.

+* The third column specifies the domain of the genome, with 'a' representing archaea, 'b' representing bacteria, and 'e' representing eukaryote.

-A modified input file may be submitted to tell OrthoRefine if a genome is linear or circular (second column c or l) and if it is archaea, bacteria, or eukaryote (third column a, b, or e).
-Circular genomes have their ends compared for syntenty (the window can "overflow" from one end to the other) while linear genes do not; by default, OrthoRefine analyzes all genomes as circular.
-Genomes denoted as archaea or bacteria will have operons detected by the gene gap method [(Yan and Moult.
-2006.)](https://pubmed.ncbi.nlm.nih.gov/16755590/); by default, OrthoRefine does not consider operons.
-An operon may only count once per window for a match regardless of how many genes in the operon would have matched, the window is extended to account for this.
+Genomes denoted as archaea or bacteria will have operons detected using the gene gap method described by [Yan and Moult (2006)](https://pubmed.ncbi.nlm.nih.gov/16755590/).
+By default, OrthoRefine does not consider operons.
+Operons are counted once per window for a match, regardless of the number of genes in the operon that would have matched.
+The window is extended to account for this.

 >GCF_000005845.2 c b\
 >GCF_013892435.1 c b\